ckeditor/ckeditor5/packages/ckeditor5-autosave/docs/features/autosave.md

 # Autosave

-The {@link module:autosave/autosave~Autosave} feature allows you to automatically save the data (e.g. send it to the server) when needed (when the user changed the content).
+The autosave feature allows you to automatically save the data (e.g. send it to the server) when needed (when the user changed the content).

 ## Demo